-T IE subscriber informs the public, that he has just completed the mixture of this valuable medicine.
+THE subscriber informs the public, that he has just completed the mixture of this valuable medicine.
 He takes pleasure in stating that he has made use of this PANACEA, successfully in a case of Scrofula, which he has been afflicted with more than THREE years.
-On several occasions he applied to practical Physicians for aid, (North and South.) and received no penefit.
-He was, at length, prevailed upon by numerous acquaintances, to try the virtue of certain ROOTS and HERBS; and believing, that the Receipt would greatly benefit him, he took it, together with an old French Receipt: from which is manufactured the VEGETABLE PANAdren are frequently attacked with this complaint especially when teething.
-A few doses of the PAN-ACEA will check the Bowels, and they become regular again.
-It has been tried by a great number of respectable individuals, and pronounced a "certain cure."
-He has tried it at different times in his own family, and it relieved the child immediately.
+On several occasions he applied to practical Physicians for aid, (North and South,) and received no benefit.
+He was, at length, prevailed upon by numerous acquaintances, to try the virtue of certain ROOTS and HERBS; and believing, that the Receipt would greatly benefit him, he took it, together with an old French Receipt: from which is manufactured the VEGETABLE PANA-

-It is proper here to sav, that the quality of some or ALL the principal Roots, are well known to the Medical Facolty, by whom they are frequently used.
+It is proper here to say, that the quality of some, or ALL the principal Roots, are well known to the Medical Faculty, by whom they are frequently used.
 For Scrofula or King's Evil, Ulcerated Sores, general diseases of the BLOOD, or the effects of Mercury; it has a decided salutary effect.